 There are several ways you can make your intention to be an organ donor known:

 - Discuss it with your friends and family.
-Although this is a difficult and sensitive subject, it will help your loved ones immensely to know your wishes if they are faced with making decisions in the event of your untimely death.
+Although this is a difficult and sensitive subject, it will help your loved ones immensely to know your wishes in the event of your untimely death.

-- Mark it on your driver's license.
+- Sign up at the DMV.
 When you apply for or renew your driver's license in the State of New York, you have the opportunity to indicate whether or not you would like to be an organ donor.